tomdns/blog/index.md

     </div>
     <div class="card_child">
         <a href="">Houdini Project #1 - Townscaper's grid</a><br>
-        An implementation in Houdini to generate a grid like the one in Townscaper by Oskar Stålberg
+        Quick attempt in Houdini to generate a grid like the one in Townscaper by Oskar Stålberg
     </div>
 </div>